 We only get the full carbon benefit of electric cars if the electricity grid is run by renewables, of course.
 But that’s happening faster than many expected, and South Australia’s one of the leading provinces in the world for solar take up – in fact in early 2017 South Australia achieved its 50% renewable energy target eight years early!.

 There’s no doubt we still need a momentous shift in our societies, especially the way we travel.
 We need to expand public transport and change our cities and economies to reduce commuting time.
-And the jet fuel and heavy diesel that run aircraft and ships is a long way off being replaced.
+And the jet fuel and heavy diesel that run aircraft and ships won’t be replaced as quickly.
 But there’s no doubt the end of the oil age is on the horizon, just as the coal age is well and truly over.

 6. We’d be giving the oil and gas away practically for free.

 As if all the above is not enough, the Australian Government is basically giving away oil and gas for free.
 Under the deals struck by both major parties to woo the oil and gas industry, companies have earned hundreds of billions of dollars in exploration tax credits, meaning they won’t pay anything back to taxpayers for decades.
-On top of that, serial tax avoider Chevron were even caught out rorting Australia to the tune of $300 million this year in court.
+On top of that, Norwegian giant Statoil will be allowed to write of its exploration costs – including for cleaning up any oil spill – at 150% of what they spend.
+Australians would actually pay them for an oil spill.
 For all the risk, we get nothing in return.

 The Great Australian Bight is an unspoilt ocean haven, and we want to keep it that way.
 You can help kick-start the campaign by chipping in a few dollars and letting Chevron and the Australian government know that oil rigs are not welcome here.